-CBD has been used by a large number of people over the years for a wide number of reasons.
-Here is a guide on some of the most common reasons people use CBD.
+CBD has been used for a while by a wide number of people for a vast amount of reasons.
+Today, I will talk you through some of the most common reasons people use CBD.

 Marijuana's use for pain relief dates back to 2900 BC when it was used by the Ancient Chinese.
 Recently, scientists have found that there are certain compounds in cannabis, one of them being cannabidiol (CBD), which has the potential to help relieve pain.

 The body contains a complex cell-signalling system called the endocannabinoid system, which is involved in regulating many of the body's functions like sleep, appetite and pain.
 In fact, the body produces cannabinoids, which can bind to the cannabinoid receptors.

 Studies made by the National Institute of Health (NIH) have found CBD may help to reduce chronic pain by impacting the endocannabinoid receptor activity, decreasing inflammation and interacting with the neurotransmitters.
 One study using rats discovered that injecting CBD reduced pain response to surgical incisions, while another study gave rats oral treatment of CBD, which reduced sciatic nerve pain (the nerve running from the hip to the feet) and inflammation.

 Human studies have also been completed with CBD.
 These have found that a combination of CBD and THC may be effective against arthritis and multiple sclerosis pain.
 One study of 47 people suffering from multiple sclerosis investigated the effects of Sativex, a prescription medication that combines THC and CBD as an oral spray, for one month.
 Participants found improvements in their pain, walking, and muscle spasms, though the study did not have a control group.
 Another study of 58 rheumatoid arthritis sufferers found Sativex improved pain during movement and rest.